 The severe flooding parts of the country have experienced over the last couple of months had catastrophic effects on human health and property, and the aftermath can be just as devastating.
-In the days and weeks following a flood, pest problems can explode and compound the difficulties and challenges associated with recovery and rehabilitation.
+In the days and weeks following a flood, pest problems can explode, compounding the existing challenges associated with recovery and rehabilitation.
 An abundance of water and refuse are the two biggest factors allowing pests to flourish.
 This is especially true for flies, including mosquitoes and filth flies, but also impacts cockroaches and rodents.

 - Inspect your premises for damage that will allow pests or rodents entry into structures, or allow wildlife onto the property.
 Performing exclusionary measures is an important first step and should be prioritized accordingly.
 Resources may be limited, but remember that temporary exclusion measures are significantly better than none.